- A serious epidemic hits Rome and the rest of Italy;

 In Asia Minor, the Kingdoms of Pergamum and Pontos reached an agreement about an armistice.
 King Eumenes decided to send his brothers Attalos, Philetairos and Athenaios to Rome.
 Their mission was to address the Senate and seek support to put a definitive end to the war with King Pharnakes of Pontos.
 But the goal of the mission was also to introduce the brothers to his personal friends and relations in Rome, and to strengthen the ties with Pergamum’s most powerful ally, the Roman Republic.
 Attalos, Philetairos and Athenaios were given a grand welcome by the Senate.
 They were presented with various gifts and housed in splendid apartments.
 After hearing the brothers’ complaints against King Pharnakes, the Senate once again decided to send envoys to the East.

 Ptolemaic Egypt had been a friend of the Roman Republic since 273 BCE.
-At the height of the Second Punic War, King Ptolemaios IV Philopator had sent grain to grateful Romans, who never forgot this gesture.
+At the height of the Second Punic War, King Ptolemaios IV Philopator had sent grain to the grateful Romans, who never forgot this gesture.
 In 204 or 203 BCE, Ptolemaios IV had been succeeded by his son Ptolemaios V Epiphanes (see this post), who was just a boy at the time.
 The fifth Ptolemaios had a troubled reign.
 There was a serious rebellion by native Egyptians, which was put down using brute force.
-The leaders of the rebellion had been stripped naked and dragged behind chariots before they were tortured and executed.
+The leaders of the rebellion were stripped naked and dragged behind chariots before they were tortured and executed.
 This year, the king died, not even thirty years old.
 His most lasting contribution to history was probably the famous Stone of Rosetta, which was made during his reign.
 His successor was his son Ptolemaios VI Philometor, who was also just a boy when he ascended the throne.
 The once proud Ptolemaic Empire was now weak and vulnerable, and would soon be in need of Roman help.

 - Livius, Ab urbe condita, Book 40.18-40.34;